-As a responsible corporate citizen, the Group is aware of the possible impact of its operations to the society and environment.
-The Group is committed to work towards minimising adversities that may be caused without compromising the interests of its shareholders, customers and employees.
-Through proper corporate governance, the Group works to ensure that its businesses are conducted in compliance with applicable legal and regulatory requirements.
+As a responsible corporate citizen, the Group is aware of the possible adverse impact, if any, arising from its operations to the society and is committed to work towards minimising all adversities, if any, without compromising the interests of its shareholders, customers and employees.
+Through proper corporate governance, the Group works to ensure that its businesses are conducted in compliance with all applicable legal and regulatory requirements.
 The Group continuously strives towards adding value to investments for its shareholders, fulfilling customer demands and provide for its employee needs within its means.
+The Group provides fair and equal opportunity to all employees and does not practice discrimination in any form against gender, race, religion or age throughout the organization.

 In the spirit of fulfilling its social responsibility to the community, the Group extends financial support by way of sponsorships and donations towards community related activities, education and charity.
-The Group continues its participation in the scholarship award programme called Project CHange administered by Messrs Crowe Horwath with the sponsor of RM10,000 per annum towards the cost of tuition fee to one deserving student undertaking a study course in a local institute of higher learning.
+The Group is also committed to participating in the scholarship award programme called Project CHange administered by Messrs Crowe Horwath with the sponsor of RM10,000 per annum towards the cost of tuition fee to one deserving student undertaking a study course in a local institute of higher learning.